 Northeast Iowa Community College’s distance learning courses include online courses, courses in a two–way, interactive fiber optic network called Iowa Communications Network (ICN), and hybrid options.

-NICC’s Business and Community Solutions offers an array of non-credit courses for individuals and customized on-site training for local businesses.
+NICC’s Business and Community Solutions offers many non–credit courses for individuals and customized on–site training for local businesses.

 The Peosta Campus is home to the National Education Center for Agricultural Safety (NECAS), an accredited agricultural training center.